nerdyman/dotfiles/README.md

 ## Install Dependencies

 [Homebrew](https://brew.sh/) is used to install dependencies.
-Run the following to install CLI tools on Linux and CLI tools and some apps on macOS.
+Run the following to install CLI tools on Linux and CLI tools and apps on macOS.

 ```sh
 bash install-deps.sh